 - After pressing Import, you will be re-directed to the Student Responses report and see the above message.
 Refresh the page and scroll down to verify student scores are visible.

 What if a student ID is listed twice on the same file, but the data differs between the two records?

 The same student can only have one set of answers for an assessment.
 Thus, if you accidentally upload a file that features the same student ID multiple times (but with different response data), the last record on the file will be added, overriding any previous records (for example, data on row 23 for Student ID #12345 will override data on row 12 for Student ID #12345).

 You can keep the data in the original assessment if there are constructed response questions.
 Student constructed responses entered via online testing cannot be moved from one assessment to another at this time.
-Otherwise, you can delete the student scores from the original assessment by viewing our document Delete Student Data from an Assessment.
+Otherwise, you can delete the student scores from the original assessment by viewing the guide Delete Student Data from a Flexible Assessment.

 After importing assessment scores, view your results using any of our Assessment Prebuilt Reports.